kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

     shell: k6 run {{ config.params }}
 ```

-The template can then be "used" in a corresponding TestWorkflow step:
+The template can then be "used" in a corresponding Test Workflow step:

 ```yaml
 steps: